Strict quantization of coadjoint orbits: Quantizing complex coadjoint orbits

 \subsection{Verma modules and the Shapovalov pairing}

-In this subsection we introduce Verma modules and the Shapovalov pairing between them.
-Following \cite{ostapenko:1992a}, we obtain an explicit formula for the canonical element if the pairing is non-degenerate.
+In this subsection we introduce the Shapovalov pairing between Verma modules.
+In case this pairing is non-degenerate, we derive an explicit formula for its canonical element, following \cite{ostapenko:1992a}.
 A similar formula in the more general setting of quantum groups was obtained recently in \cite{mudrov:2014a}.
-All Lie algebras appearing in this subsection are complex.
+The results allow us to quantize regular orbits.